- Oh so frugal

 The 2020 Kia Niro is a good value for an eco-friendly small hybrid car, starting at $25,710, including $1,120 destination.

-We rate it at 6 out of 10 with a point awarded to its standard 8.0-inch touchscreen, and another point awarded for its good overall content.
+We rate it at 6 out of 10 with a point awarded to its standard 8.0-inch touchscreen, and another point awarded for its 5-year/60,000-mile limited basic warranty.
 But we have to deduct a point for the lack of automatic emergency braking.

 The 2020 Niro comes in LX, LXS, Touring, Touring Special Edition, and EX Premium trims.
 The EX Premium tops out at $33,910.
 The 2020 Kia Niro Plug-In Hybrid starts just over $30,000, but still qualifies for federal and state EV incentives.